 With the unbelievable growth in popularity of 3x3 basketball globally, what used to be a simple half-court pickup game is now an officially sanctioned event.
 And now anyone has the chance to play for the honor of representing the United States in international competition.

 The International Basketball Federation (FIBA) first introduced 3x3 basketball as a sanctioned sport at the 2010 Youth Olympic Games in Singapore.
 Then came the 2011 3x3 U18 World Championships in Rimini, Italy.
 A year later, the first-ever FIBA 3x3 World Championship was held in Athens.
-A biennial competition, the 2014 FIBA 3x3 World Championship takes place June 5-7 in Moscow.
-The 3x3 U18 men’s national team that will be decided May 30-June 1 competes in the 2014 Youth Olympic Games this August in Nanjing, China.
-Next year’s U18 World Championships take place June 4-7, 2015 in Tel Aviv.
+A biennial competition, the 2014 FIBA 3x3 World Championship took place June 5-7 in Moscow.
+The 2014 Youth Olympic Games took place August 16-28 in Nanjing, China.
+This year’s FIBA 3x3 U18 World Championships take place June 4-7, 2015 in Debrecen, Hungary.

 To get there, the first step is playing in a local tournament.
 If there’s not a local 3x3 tournament in your area, you can go ahead and create one.
 It’s easy to do, and details can be found below.